StudioEtrange/tango/README.md

     ./tango --module firefox --domain domain.org --port main@80@443 info
     ```

-* Tango generate for each services an URI with the service name as subdomain name.
-Here : `https://firefox.mydomain.org:port`

-* `--domain domain.org` : Specify your domain name.
+* `--domain domain.org` : Specify your wildcard domain name that point to your host
     * Alternative `--domain auto-nip` : for testing puprose if you do not have your own domain name [domain name generation](/doc/dns.md#solution-1--using-nipio-the-simplest)
     ```
     ./tango --module firefox --domain auto-nip --port main@80@443 up